martinleggewie/documentationvault_main/9_meta/reports/report_inconsistencies.md

-table without id file.link as "Task", status as "Status" from "" where notetype = "task" and status != "open" and status != "in-progress" and status != "waiting" and status != "cancelled" and status != "closed" sort deadline asc
+table without id file.link as "Task", status as "Status" from "" where notetype = "task" and status != "open" and status != "inprogress" and status != "waiting" and status != "canceled" and status != "done" sort deadline asc
 ```